joergen7/cre/README.md

 -callback cleanup_case( A :: _, R :: _, UsrInfo :: _ ) -> R1 :: _.
 ```

 The function `cleanup_case/3` is called whenever an application has been fully processed and the result is ready to be sent back to the CRE master.
 The arguments are the application `A`, its result `R`, as well as the `UsrInfo` field as generated by `init/1`.
 The function returns an updated result expression `R1`.
-Should cleaning up fail, the function is expected to throw an error.
+Should cleaning up fail, the function is expected to raise an exception.

 ## Example: A Distributed Zero-Order Logic

-In this section we demonstrate the implementation of a CRE application by distributing a zero-order logic, i.e., a logic with truth values and propositional operators like negation, conjunction or disjunction but no quantifiers or variables.
+In this section we demonstrate the implementation of a CRE-based programming language by creating a distributed zero-order logic, i.e., a logic with truth values and propositional operators like negation, conjunction or disjunction but no quantifiers or variables.
 We show how a client module and a worker module are implemented from the callback definitions we gave in the previous section.

-There are several reasons why distributing a zero-order logic this way is utter waste.
+There are several reasons why distributing a zero-order logic this way is problematic.
 However, the example is instructive because there is a habitual familiarity of programmers with logic and also because it is a healthy exercise to reflect on when *not* to distribute.

 ### Reduction Semantics

-Before dwelling on the code, let us clarify what we are about to build.
+First, let us clarify what we are about to build.
 Here, we define a zero-order logic as a reduction semantics, i.e., we give a notion of reduction which we apply in an evaluation context to get a small-step operational semantics.

 So, first, we define the syntax of the language.
 Then, we give the notion of reduction and a definition of the evaluation context.
 The interesting part is the small step reduction relation that we create from these building blocks.
 This reduction relation as well as the syntax of programs needs to conform some basic rules in order to be compatible with the CRE.
-We discuss these rules in the reduction semantics before we move on to implement it.

 #### Syntax

-Here, we show how a simple zero-order logic can be distributed using the CRE.
-We describe the semantics of this logic as a reduction semantics.
-Thus, first we introduce its static syntax.
+Here, we introduce the static syntax of the zero-order logic.
 It consists of truth values, negation, conjunction, and disjunction.
 The resulting syntax for expressions *e* looks as follows:

 ![Syntax: expression first version](priv/logic_syntax_expr1.png)

 #### Notion of Reduction

-Before we introduce the notion of reduction for the above logic, we need to extend the syntax by defining the concept of a value *v*, i.e., an expression that can be the result of an evaluation and that can play the role of an operand in a redex:
+Before we introduce the notion of reduction for the above syntax, we need to extend the syntax by defining the concept of a value *v*, i.e., an expression that can be the result of an evaluation and that can play the role of an operand in a reducible expression:

 ![Syntax: value](priv/logic_syntax_value.png)